hbctraining/Intro-to-R-flipped/lessons/06_data_inspection.md

 	* in the case of `read.table()` it is `header = FALSE` (by default, it assumes you do not have column names)
 	* whereas for `read.csv()` it is `header = TRUE` (by default, it assumes that all your columns have names listed).

-The usage takehome for `read.csv()` is that it has one mandatory argument, the path to the file and filename in quotations.
+The take-home from the "Usage" section for `read.csv()` is that it has one mandatory argument, the path to the file and filename in quotations.
 In our case that is `data/mouse_exp_design.csv` or `data/mouse_exp_design.txt`.

 > Note that this family of functions will coerces columns that contain character values into a column of `factor` or categorical data type.
 Depending on what you want to do with the data, you may want to keep these columns as `character` values (e.g. gene names are usually not categorical data); to do so, you can set `stringsAsFactors = FALSE`.

-At this point, please check which extension the `mouse_exp_design` file has in your `data` folder.
-You will have to type it in accordingly within the `read.csv()` function.
+At this point, please check within your data folder the extension for the `mouse_exp_design` file.
+You will have to type it accordingly within the `read.csv()` function.

 > `read.csv` is not fussy about extensions for plain text files, so even though the file we are reading in is a comma-separated value file, it will be read in properly even with a `.txt` extension.